History of Worcester: 1914 to present

 Worcester was a centre for recruitment of soldiers to fight in the First World War, into the Worcestershire Regiment, which was based at Norton Barracks.
 The regiment took part in early battles in the war, most notably at the Battle of Gheluvelt in October 1914, which prevented the German army from reaching Belgian ports.

 The newly-appointed Vicar of St Paul's, Geoffrey Studdert Kennedy, was among those urging Worcester's men to enlist.
 He became an army chaplain, later known as 'Woodbine Willy', as he brought cigarettes to soldiers during fighting and exposed himself to physical danger, earning him a Military Cross.
 Shops in Worcester organised collections to supply him with cigarettes.
-His experience of war ushed him towards pacifism and Christian Socialism.
+His experience of war pushed him towards pacifism and Christian Socialism.
 After the war, he left his Worcester parish, but kept a house in the city for the rest of his life.

 Rail reorganisation in 1922 saw the Midland Railway's routes from Shrub Hill absorbed into the London, Midland and Scottish Railway.